Begin your journey...

 -

-Most people believe that mental health problems, sometimes known as mental disorder, is rare and “happens to someone else.“ In fact, mental illness is common and widespread.
+There is a myth that mental health problems, sometimes known as mental illness, is rare and “happens to someone else.“ The fact is: mental illness is common and widespread.
 An estimated 54 million Americans suffer from some form of mental illness in a given year.

-A mental issue is a condition commonly triggered by stress that results in symptoms that can lead to mild to severe disturbances in thinking and/or behavior, resulting in an inability to cope with life’s ordinary demands and relationships.
+A mental illness or substance use issue is a condition that commonly develops from stress that results in symptoms that can lead to mild to severe disturbances in thinking and/or behavior, resulting in an inability to cope with or manage life’s ordinary demands and relationships.
+This stress can lead some to use drugs or alcohol as a method of coping.

-Some of the more common conditions are depression, anxiety, borderline personality disorder, and PTSD.
-Symptoms may include changes in mood, personality, personal habits or relationship dysfunctions.
+Some common childhood or adult conditions are ADHD/ODD, depression, anxiety, gender dysphoria, borderline personality disorder, PTSD, or drug or alcohol issues.
+Symptoms may include changes in mood, personality, personal habits or school, work, or relationship dysfunctions.
+For many, turning to using substances can become problematic and significantly affect someone's life, or their loved ones, too.

 Are you or someone you know living with mental health problems?
 Experiencing one or more of the following can be an early indicator of a problem: